Jake Forster-Caskey: Charlton Athletic

 On 5 January 2017, Forster-Caskey joined Charlton Athletic, signing a 2 1/2-year contract.

 He was out of the squad for most of the 2018–19 season with an anterior cruciate knee ligament injury.
+He was an unusued substitue in the play-off final as Charlton defeated Sunderland 2–1 to win promotion back to the championship.
 He was offered a new contract by Charlton at the end of the 2018–19 season.
 He signed a new one-year contract in June 2019.
+On 10 May 2021, Forster-Caskey was awarded Charlton's Player of the Year for the 2020–21 season.

 On 5 July 2021, Forster-Caskey signed a new one-year deal with the club ahead of the 2021–22 season.

 Stevenage

 On 3 January 2023, Forster-Caskey signed for League Two club Stevenage.

+He departed the club upon the expiration of his contract at the end of the 2024–25 season.

+Woking

+On 26 August 2025, Forster-Caskey agreed to join National League side, Woking on a one-year deal.

 International career

 Forster-Caskey has represented the England under-16s, England under-17s, England under-18s and England under-20s national sides.
 He was announced as a member of the squad to feature in the annual Nordic under-17s tournament, commencing during August 2010.
 Forster-Caskey captained the England side as they recorded a 5–0 success over Finland in the first game of the tournament where he also scored his first international goal.
 He was also involved in the FA International Tournament, where he started in a 4–0 win over Australia, before substitute appearances in the 2–2 draw against Turkey and a 3–1 victory against Portugal.

-During April 2011, Forster-Caskey was announced in the 18-man squad to represent England at the 2011 UEFA European Under-17 Football Championship in Serbia, commencing on 3 May.
+During April 2011, Forster-Caskey was announced in the 18-man squad to represent England at the 2011 UEFA European Under-17 Championship in Serbia, commencing on 3 May.
 He made three appearances in the tournament for England before they were defeated 1–0 by Holland in the semi-final.

 Forster-Caskey was also selected to represent England under-17s at the 2011 FIFA U-17 World Cup in Mexico.
 England won their group and reached the quarter-finals, where they lost 3–2 to Germany.

 During October 2011, Forster-Caskey was selected for the England under-18 national side for a friendly against Slovakia, where he played 45 minutes before being substituted for Jordan Lussey at half-time.

 Forster-Caskey was named in the initial 35-man squad for the 2013 Fifa Under 20 World Cup on 17 May 2013 by manager Peter Taylor, but failed to make the final 21-man squad selected on 28 May.

 During May 2014, Jake and fellow Brighton teammate Solomon March were called up to the under-21 squad for the U21 qualifier versus Wales and the 2014 Toulon Tournament.
 Jake made his debut for the U21s coming on as a late substitute in the 3–1 victory against Wales.